Topics

 WHAT'S THE IMPACT

-Despite various state and federal efforts, Medicaid's program integrity measures have not kept pace with the complexity of modern fraud schemes, OIG said.
+Despite various state and federal efforts, Medicaid's program integrity measures have not kept pace with the complexity of modern fraud schemes.
 Fraud schemes have evolved to exploit loopholes in billing practices, particularly in areas such as managed care organizations (MCOs), which represent a significant portion of Medicaid spending.
 These shortcomings place an enormous financial burden on the program.

-State Medicaid programs frequently fail to share vital data with one another or with the Centers for Medicare and Medicaid Services (CMS), further hindering national efforts to combat fraud, the report determined.
+State Medicaid programs frequently fail to share vital data with one another or with the Centers for Medicare and Medicaid Services (CMS), further hindering national efforts to combat fraud, the report said.

 The financial impact of fraud, waste and abuse in Medicaid is significant.
-The OIG estimates that improper payments in Medicaid, which include fraud but also unintentional errors, accounted for $98.6 billion in fiscal year 2022 alone.
+HHS estimates that improper payments in Medicare and Medicaid, which include fraud but also unintentional errors, accounted for $100 billion in fiscal year 2023 alone.

 The report also recommends that CMS issue clearer guidance to states on how to implement robust fraud-prevention strategies.
 Currently, states have considerable flexibility in how they administer Medicaid, which can result in wide variability in fraud detection capabilities.
-The OIG believes that more standardized approaches would lead to more consistent and effective oversight across states.
+More standardized approaches may lead to more consistent and effective oversight across states.

-Another critical area for improvement is managed care oversight.
-Managed care organizations handle nearly 70% of Medicaid enrollees, yet they often operate with less scrutiny than fee-for-service programs.
-The OIG recommends CMS focus more attention on MCOs, particularly by ensuring that these organizations have the capacity and incentive to prevent and detect fraudulent activity.
+Another critical area for improvement is managed care oversight, with MCOs often operating with less scrutiny than fee-for-service programs.
+GEO suggested CMS should focus more attention on MCOs, particularly by ensuring that these organizations have the capacity and incentive to prevent and detect fraudulent activity.

-Healthcare leaders, policymakers, and technology vendors will need to collaborate to ensure Medicaid can meet the growing healthcare needs of millions of low-income Americans while maintaining financial sustainability, OIG said.
+Healthcare leaders, policymakers, and technology vendors will need to collaborate to ensure Medicaid can meet the growing healthcare needs of millions of low-income Americans while maintaining financial sustainability, GAO said.

 THE LARGER TREND